What is car trim?

 Different makes and models — as well as different trim configurations — tend to be geared toward specific uses.
 As a result, the make, model, and trim of a vehicle can significantly impact car insurance rates.
 For example, a standard SUV would likely have lower rates than the same model geared toward off-roading and adventure driving.

 The difference in cost between vehicle trims can vary by thousands of dollars.
-That difference can play a role in determining insurance premiums too, especially if you have comprehensive or collision coverage.
+That difference can play a role in determining car insurance premiums too, especially if you have comprehensive car insurance coverage or collision car insurance coverage.

 How does make vs. model affect insurance rates?